joshbegley/nyt-latest/README.md

 `Monday: A conversation with the U.C.
 Berkeley professor who shared the Nobel Prize in Chemistry.
 Also: A call for first-time voters.`\
 https://nytimes.com/2020/10/12/us/jennifer-doudna-nobel-laureate.html?searchResultPosition=3

-**A Pop Group Honored Korean War Sacrifices.
+**BTS Honored Korean War Sacrifices.
 Some in China Detected an Insult.**\
-`Samsung and Fila distanced themselves from the K-pop band BTS, becoming the latest example of multinational companies deferring to Chinese patriotic sentiment.`\
+`Samsung and Fila distanced themselves from the K-pop band, becoming the latest example of multinational companies deferring to Chinese patriotic sentiment.`\
 https://nytimes.com/2020/10/12/business/bts-korean-war-china-samsung.html?searchResultPosition=4

 **Global Talks on Taxing Tech Firms Will Slip Into 2021**\